TheMaverickProgrammer/UniformDieCast/README.md

+Update: due to feedback about compile-time limitations, the api will be updated to this shortly: ```die::cast(int rolls, int sides, int modifier=0)```

 # UniformDieCast
 Provides chainable and iterable object for uniformly distributed die casts.
 Useful for statistics or table top RPG simulations.